MustafaHunter/Networking/README.md

-These are the assignments for the Data Communication & Networking.
+These are the assignments for the Data Communication & Networking as well as Machine learning